 The image to the left shows gas-gun-driven expansion and rupture of a steel tube.
 Click on image for a larger version.

 Uncertainty quantification, or "UQ," is the quantitative characterization and reduction of uncertainty in computer applications through running very large suites of calculations to characterize the effects of minor differences in the systems.
 Sources of uncertainty are rife in the natural sciences and engineering fields.
 UQ uses statistical methods to determine likely outcomes.
-Sequoia will be the first system to allow for the routine use of two-dimensional UQ studies at high resolution; it will also be capable of entry-level three-dimensional UQ studies.
+Sequoia was the first system to allow for the routine use of two-dimensional UQ studies at high resolution; it will also be capable of entry-level three-dimensional UQ studies.
 [More about UQ]

 The image to the left shows an OSIRIS simulation on Sequoia, which reveals the interaction of a fast-ignition-scale laser with dense deuterium–tritium plasma.